17 Dec Theory and Practice of Questionnaire Construction and Analysis – ONLINE

 A good understanding of basic statistics is REQUIRED: students are expected to master descriptive statistics (frequency distributions, cross tables, mean, mode, median, pie charts, etc.), and measures of dispersion (variance, sd), confidence intervals and the classical z-tests and t-tests, correlation, and linear regression techniques and preferably factor analysis.

-PhD students and postdoctoral researchers of a Flemish university: free of charge
+PhDs and postdocs of a Flemish university: free of charge